W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ⁶It might even be more helpful here to use the literal meaning of transferred or “carried over’, since the last step is taken by God.

 ::: details Expanded
-God honoured even the miscreations of His [God’s] children because they [God’s-children] had made them [miscreations].
+God honored even the miscreations of His [God’s] children because they [God’s-children] had made them [miscreations].
 ²But He [God] also blessed His [God’s] children with a way of thinking that could raise their [God’s-children’s] perceptions so high they [God’s-children] could reach almost back to Him [God].
 ³The Holy Spirit is the Mind of the Atonement.
 ⁴He [the Holy Spirit] represents a state of mind close enough to One-mindedness that transfer to it [One-mindedness] is at last possible.